SUNIDHI0526/SUNIDHI0526/README.md

 # 💫 About Me:

-About Me:<br>I’m Sunidhi, a driven B.Tech IT student passionate about blending creativity with technology.
-My interests span web development, animation, and the transformative potential of AI in healthcare.
-I thrive on building solutions that are not only technically sound but also inclusive, impactful, and visually engaging.<br><br>My Vision & Focus:<br>Crafting interactive websites with modern tools and frameworks.
-Experimenting with design and motion to bring digital ideas alive.
-Researching AI applications in healthcare to improve diagnostics and patient care.<br><br>
+Hey, I'm Sunidhi 👋

+I'm an IT student who enjoys turning ideas into real projects through code, creativity, and continuous learning.
+From building web applications and exploring Generative AI to participating in hackathons and contributing to open source, I love working on things that challenge me to learn and grow.

+Currently, I'm exploring Web Development, GenAI, and AI applications in healthcare while experimenting with new technologies and bringing ideas to life through hands-on projects and collaborative experiences.

+### What I'm Into

+* 🌐 Web Development
+* 🤖 Generative AI & AI
+* 💻 Open Source Contributions
+* 🏆 Hackathons & Innovation Challenges
+* 🎨 Design, Animation & Creative Tech
+* 🏥 Exploring AI in Healthcare

+### Currently

+* 🚀 Contributing to GSSoC'26
+* 🏆 Participating in Hackathons
+* 📚 Learning and building in public
+* ✨ Turning curiosity into projects, one commit at a time

 ## 🌐 Socials: